dxw/contracts/agreements/govpress.md

         that plugin intended to give a broad understanding of the kinds of security problems that plugin may have.

-    4. Based on a plugin's assessment, dxw may refuse to install that plugin or updates for that plugin.
+    4. Based on dxw's assessment of a plugin, dxw may refuse to install that plugin or updates for that plugin.

     5. Plugin security assessments are intended only to give a broad understanding of a plugin's security status.
-The results are opinions only. dxw neither offers any guarantee that a plugin whose assessment produced positive results does not contain security vulnerabilities, nor vice versa.
+The results are opinions only. dxw neither offers any guarantee that a plugin whose assessment produced positive results does not contain security vulnerabilities, nor that negative results arising from our assessment of a plugin necessarily implies that it does contain security vulnerabilities.

 9. ### Suspension

     1.  dxw may suspend the services provided as part of this agreement if:

-        1. You fail to pay invoices whose value is greater than or equal to our fee for two average months' usage of GovPress;
+        1. You fail to pay invoices whose total value is greater than or equal to our fee for two average months' usage of GovPress;
         2. As a last resort, it is necessary for us to do so in order to protect your data or another GovPress user's information